 The myriad ways people craft their identity betrays the fact that identity is socially constructed.
 If identity is individualistic, it is so in the sense that every individual ultimately chooses how to self-define.
 Some people even lie or delude themselves in the process, as I alluded to earlier, but their misconceptions may form as strong a foundation for their lives as someone who only operates with cold hard facts.
 For me, the truth is important.
 I have a hard time ignoring evidence or believing something in the absence of it.
 And when people realize the truth they built their life around was actually a lie, then a second-order identity crisis is usually the end result.

 When I first started writing this article, I wasn’t sure where I was going with it.
 But now I think I do.
 It all goes back to the power of the mind.
 Just as words have the power to create, they also have the power to change.
 Somebody who lacks identity has the power to develop a positive one that situates them as a meaningful, contributing member of a community.
-Similarly, someone with an identity built on hatred, exclusivity, or lies has the power to radically reform it.
+Similarly, someone with an identity built on resentment, exclusivity, or lies has the power to radically reform it.
 But there is only one captain on every ship.
 I can’t do it for you the same way you can’t do it for me.